2024

 'epiphenomenon' has been replaced with '

-George Ellis (again see the August entry).
-I have also added to the
+cosmologist and philosoper George Ellis (again see the August entry).

 September

-Integrative Biodiversity Research
+German Centre for Integrative Biodiversity Research (iDiv) in Leipzig,

-Functional Information: its potential
+Information: its potential for quantifying biodiversity and its

 week!
 Here is the list of those present: